camarman/GTRPy/docs/user_guide.md

 ### Defining the Metric Tensor

 As we know the metric tensor is the key element in the General Theory of Relativity.
-By only defining the metric tensor one can calculate many of the important GR tensors.
+One can calculate many of the important GR tensors, by only defining the metric tensor.

-To define the metric tensor you can just fill the empty fields in the **Metric Tensor** Frame.
+To define the metric tensor, you can just fill the empty fields in the Metric Tensor Frame.

 > See `demos/demo_1.md` for more information about how to define/type math variables in GTRPy.